 In many coastal communities, some streets lead directly to the beaches, allowing motorists to drive their vehicles onto the sand, a practice I would not advise unless you have 4-wheel drive.
 I got stuck once on an Oregon beach in my rear-wheel-drive pick-up truck (up to the rear axle in the sand) and had to recruit two truckers to tow me out, just before the high tide would have flooded my truck.
 Be aware that laws prohibit overnight RV camping on all Oregon beaches, which is just as well as high tide could put a damper on your room with a view!

 If you’d rather scream for ice cream, don’t hold back as they have, in my opinion, the tastiest on the coast.
 Their Visitor Center sells various cheeses as well as yogurt, sour cream, and a variety of memorable souvenirs.
-We always pick up a package of fresh cheese curds for the road ahead, which are usually gone before we get to California!
+We always pick up a package of fresh cheese curds for the road, which are usually gone before we get to California!

 Another 50 miles south is the small, mostly residential community of Neskowin and a gated RV Resort, noteworthy for its cadre of rabbits of various sizes and colors.
 Many RVers feed them carrots on occasion so they just hop around, waiting for handouts.
 Kayaks and paddleboards are available for rental at nearby Pacific City for enjoying the beautiful and peaceful Nestucca River or the pristine bird estuary of Nestucca Bay.
 A noticeable landmark is Proposal Rock at the south end of Neskowin State Beach, which provides a short scenic uphill hike at low tide.